federicopugliese/jsonargon/README.md

 python generate.py
 ```

-If you run on any issue, please refer to the specific README on the archetype/<archetype> branch.
+If you run on any issue, please refer to the specific `src/archetype/README.md` on the `archetype/<archetype>` branch.

 This will generate a module (a folder) in the `src` directory for each entry specified in the `generate.yml`.
 This is useful when your project requires more than a package or component, e.g. frontend and backend and so on.